myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

 Let's understand how convolution process is taking place using the above architecture.

-If we have an object with 3 channels, there should be 1 kernels of size (3x3x3) where last index value 3 are channels of the kernel.
+If we have an object with 3 channels, and convolving it using 1 kernel, then the size of that kernel is (3x3x3), where last index value 3 are channels of the kernel.

 Look at image below, to understand how multi channels are handled.

 ![](https://miro.medium.com/max/1440/1*ciDgQEjViWLnCbmX-EeSrA.gif)

-Do you see each kernel has it's own channel.
+Do you see each kernel has its own channel.
+And the convolution of 1 (3x3) kernel on (5x5x3) image will give me (3x3x1) output object.

 Now we have another problem.

 **How many parameters are we initializing ?**

-Let's go through the network again,
+Let's go through the network again, this is the proper representation of the network architecture,

 |Object Size|Kernel Size|Output Size|Parameters|
 |----|----|----|----|